 So if you’re an ocean surfer, a surf skateboard can be a great surf trainer for you.
 Many surf schools use these boards to help learners master surfing maneuvers, much easier to break down and demonstrate on land than in the water.

 Surf skates are a great learning tool because the body motion they involve is much closer to surfing than riding a regular skateboard – keep reading for more about this.

 If you’re a longboard skateboarder

-As a longboarder you probably know there are a many different riding styles, from cruising to freeride to downhill to freestyle etc.
+As a longboarder, you probably know there are many different riding styles, from cruising to freeride to downhill to freestyle etc.

 Among them, carving involves performing continuous flowing turns on your longboard, drawing imaginary lines, leveraging any small incline to keep going.
 Pumping also involves short turns, but with deep body weight shifts that transfer energy and speed into the board and keeps it moving without having to foot push or ride downhill.

 Both carving and pumping require a very lose and turny front truck and a rear truck that provides stability and pivoting capacity.
 For this reason, surf skateboards can be considered the ultimate choice for these styles.
 If carving and pumping are your thing, then a surf skate is definitely a possible option (though not the only one).

 Note that surf skates may not be the best choice for long distance carving or pumping, because the extreme looseness (which varies among models) make them less efficient for riding on large distances.
 See this article on distance longboarding and this one on longboard pumping.